Response data transformations

 Single Record

-The above response would be turned into these fields and records:
+The above response would be transformed into these fields and records:

 Id Positions id